 Who is a Good Candidate for Minimal Stimulation IVF?

-Not everyone is a good candidate for IVF.
+Not everyone is a good candidate for mini-IVF.
 To be a good candidate, you must:

 - Be in reasonably good health.
 Your doctor may recommend treating any chronic health conditions, quitting smoking, or losing weight first.